xaur/decred-proposals/market-makers/arguments.md

 This is a compilation of arguments, concerns and questions about market making proposals.

+* pros and cons: arguments that many agree will benefit/be bad for Decred
+* concerns: uncertainties where opinions have diverged
+* Q & A: answers to common questions

 ## Pros

 ### Pro: Strengthen SoV and MoE properties